Keyser, West Virginia: Geology

+Climate

 Transportation

 Keyser is served by two primary highways.
 The most prominent of these is U.S. Route 220.
 From Keyser, US 220 heads north, crosses the North Branch Potomac River into Allegany County, Maryland, and continues to Cumberland and points north.
 Heading south, US 220 heads through Moorefield and Petersburg before crossing into Virginia.
 The other primary highway serving Keyser is West Virginia Route 46.
 From Keyser, WV 46 heads west to Piedmont and Elk Garden while to the east, WV 46 extends to Fort Ashby.

 Government

 Keyser's government is headed by a mayor and five-member city council.
 Each serves four-year, staggered terms.
 The mayor and two council members are elected at one election, with the remaining three council members elected two years later.
 Elections are held on the second Tuesday in June of even-numbered years.
 Originally, terms were only two years long, with staggered terms and elections held every June.

-Two of Keyser's longest serving mayors were John C. Freeland (1894-1967) and Irving T. Athey (1922-1997).
+Two of Keyser's longest serving mayors were John C. Freeland (1894–1967) and Irving T. Athey (1922–1997).
 Except for a two-year break in the 1950s due to a reelection defeat, Freeland served as mayor from 1937 until 1957.
-Athey was first elected in 1973 and had stints as mayor until health issues forced him to resign in 1990.
+Athey was first elected in 1973 and had stints as mayor until health problems forced him to resign in 1990.